Orson Welles: Relationships and family

-Welles is thought to have had a son, British director Michael Lindsay-Hogg (born 1940), with Irish actress Geraldine Fitzgerald, then the wife of Sir Edward Lindsay-Hogg, 4th baronet.
+Welles has been thought to have had a son, British director Michael Lindsay-Hogg (born 1940), with Irish actress Geraldine Fitzgerald, then the wife of Sir Edward Lindsay-Hogg, 4th baronet.
 When Lindsay-Hogg was 16, his mother reluctantly divulged pervasive rumors that his father was Welles, and she denied them—but in such detail that he doubted her veracity.
 Fitzgerald evaded the subject for the rest of her life.
 Lindsay-Hogg knew Welles, worked with him in the theatre and met him at intervals throughout Welles's life.
 After learning that Welles's oldest daughter, Chris, his childhood playmate, had long suspected that he was her brother, Lindsay-Hogg initiated a DNA test that proved inconclusive.
 In his 2011 autobiography, Lindsay-Hogg reported that his questions were resolved by his mother's close friend Gloria Vanderbilt, who wrote that Fitzgerald had told her that Welles was his father.
 A 2015 Welles biography by Patrick McGilligan, however, reports the impossibility of Welles's paternity: Fitzgerald left the U.S. for Ireland in May 1939, and her son was conceived before her return in late October, whereas Welles did not travel overseas during that period.

-After the death of Rebecca Welles Manning, a man named Marc McKerrow was revealed to be her son—and therefore a direct descendant of Orson Welles and Rita Hayworth—after he requested his adoption records unsealed.
+After the death of Rebecca Welles Manning, a man named Marc McKerrow was revealed to be her son—and therefore a direct descendant of Welles and Hayworth—after he requested his adoption records unsealed.
 While McKerrow and Rebecca were never able to meet due to her cancer, they were in touch before her death, and he attended her funeral.
-McKerrow's reactions to the revelation and his meeting with Oja Kodar are documented in the 2008 film Prodigal Sons by his sister Kim Reed.
-McKerrow died on June 18, 2010, suddenly in his sleep at the age of 44.
-His death was "...caused by complications from a nocturnal seizure" related to a car accident and resulting injury when he was younger.
+McKerrow's reactions to the revelation and his meeting with Kodar are documented in the 2008 Prodigal Sons, produced and directed by his sister Kimberly Reed.
+In 2010, McKerrow, 44, died in his sleep.
+His death was related to injuries he received in a car accident when younger.

-In the 1940s, Welles had a brief relationship with Maila Nurmi, who, according to the bio Glamour Ghoul: The Passions and Pain of the Real Vampira, Maila Nurmi, became pregnant; since Welles was at the time married to Hayworth, Nurmi gave the child up for adoption.
+In the 1940s, Welles had a brief relationship with Maila Nurmi.
+According to the biography Glamour Ghoul: The Passions and Pain of the Real Vampira, Maila Nurmi, she became pregnant; since Welles was then married to Hayworth, Nurmi gave the child up for adoption.
 However, the child mentioned in the book was born in 1944.
-Nurmi revealed in an interview weeks before her death in January 2008 how she met Welles in a New York casting office in the spring of 1946.
+Nurmi revealed in an interview weeks before her death in 2008 that she met Welles in a New York casting office in spring 1946.